aghwotu/how-to-processmaker/content/tutorials/how-to-use-github-api-and-datatables.md

 #### Dynaform
 Next we will create a Dynaform and name it ```GitHub Users``` and open it.

-1. In the external libs of the Dynaform, we need the DataTable CDN
+1. In the external libs columns of the Dynaform, we will include the DataTable CDN

 ```javascript
 https://cdn.datatables.net/1.10.9/js/jquery.dataTables.min.js,